liferay/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

 ### Adding Results

-To add a result that was not returned by searching for the first keyword or phrase, click the _Add Result_ button and search for whichever asset it is that you'd like to pin.
+To add a result that was not returned by searching for the first keyword or phrase, click the _Add Result_ button and search for whichever asset you want to pin.

 ![Figure 4: Add results that aren't normally returned.](../../images/search-result-rankings-add-result.png)